start-again-06/FoodTech_Recommendation_AI_Based/README.md

 - Diet planning systems
 - Recipe suggestion engines

-These systems use **machine learning and recommendation algorithms** to analyze user preferences and suggest relevant food items.
+These systems use *machine learning and recommendation algorithms* to analyze user preferences and suggest relevant food items.

-AI-based recommendation systems analyze patterns in data and user behavior to generate personalized suggestions. :contentReference[oaicite:0]{index=0}
+AI-based recommendation systems analyze patterns in data and user behavior to generate personalized suggestions.

-The goal of this project is to build a **modular AI-powered recommendation system** that can:
+The goal of this project is to build a *modular AI-powered recommendation system* that can:

 - Process food datasets
 - Generate recommendations using AI models